timkomate/tomofmpy/README.md

   - `sigma`: Standard deviation for the random geometry.
   - `seed`: Seed for the random number generator.
   - `fname`: Output file name for the generated synthetic dataset.
+  - `noise`: Standard deviation gaussian noise added to the synthetic traveltime

 ### License

 This software is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ### Acknowledgments